jdittrich/userNeedResearchBook/text/allURBook.md

     it from the wall temporarily)
-6.  during analysis you will stick your printed notes on the widths of paper using removable tape, crepe tape or spray glue – something sticky but non-permanent, so you can move the notes around to gradually improve the structure.
+6.  during analysis you will stick your printed notes on the widths of paper using removable tape, crepe tape or spray glue – something sticky but non-permanent, so you can move the notes around in order to gradually improve the structure.

 ####  word processor

+For working digital I suggest the following steps for preparing your analysis:

 1. Create a new document
 2.  paste your transcript into that document